Thought Crimes: The Case of the Cannibal Cop

 Thought Crimes: The Case of the Cannibal Cop is a 2015 American documentary film directed and produced by Erin Lee Carr.
 The film follows Gilberto Valle, a former NYPD cop was charged with conspiring to kidnap and eat women.

 The film had its world premiere at the Tribeca Film Festival on April 20, 2015.
 It was released on May 11, 2015, by HBO.

 Plot

 The film follows Gilberto Valle, a former NYPD cop, who was charged with conspiring to kidnap and eat women.
-Facing a life sentence Valle argued it was a fantasy and had no real plans, which lead to a stunning reversal.
+Facing a life sentence Valle argued it was a fantasy and had no real plans, which led to a stunning reversal.
 Valle, Violet Blue, Joseph DeMarco, Gary Allen, James A. Cohen, Daniel Engber, David Greenfield, Dareh Gregorian, Alan Dershowitz, Robert Kolker, Chris Kraft, Erin Murphy, Laurie Penny, Jane Rosenberg, Lee Rowland, Maria Tatar, and Michael Welner appear in the film.